brandonmcfadd/ctapi/README.md

 # ctapi (under development)

 ## Overview
 This project is used to display the nearest train at a specific L stop in Chicao, IL.
-The project runs on a Raspberry Pi and the display used is the [e-ink bonnet from Adafruit](https://www.adafruit.com/product/4687).
+The project runs on a Raspberry Pi and the display used is the [Adafruit MagTag - 2.9" Grayscale E-Ink WiFi Display](https://www.adafruit.com/product/4800).

 The display shows the following information (image coming soon):
 * Station or Stop Name - example(s) being "Logan Square"